dbettermann/DBAlertController/README.md

 ```

 ## Feedback
 All feedback is welcome.
-[Tweet](https://twitter.com/dbettermann "@dbettermann") at me or sent me an [email](mailto:dylan.bettermann@gmail.com) with any questions, comments, or issues.
+[Tweet](https://twitter.com/dbettermann "@dbettermann") at me or send me an [email](mailto:dylan.bettermann@gmail.com) with any questions, comments, or issues.